ether/etherpad-lite/doc/api/hooks_server-side.md

 1. Pad object

-Identical to `exportHtmlAdditionalTags`, but for tags that are stored with an specific value (not simply `true`) on the attribute pool.
+Identical to `exportHtmlAdditionalTags`, but for tags that are stored with a specific value (not simply `true`) on the attribute pool.
 For example `['color', 'red']`, instead of `['bold', true]`.
 This hook will allow a plug-in developer to include more properties and attributes to support during HTML Export.
 An Array of arrays should be returned.
 The exported HTML will contain tags like `<span data-color="red">` for the content where attributes are `['color', 'red']`.

 Example:
 ```